respoke/docs/src/frequently-asked-questions.md

 the message) is incredibly low.

 ## What does *concurrent connections* mean?
 Each Respoke plan includes a maximum number of concurrent connections.
-When you application create a Respoke client instance and invoke the "connect()" method, the client establishes a web socket connection to the Respoke service.
+When your application creates a Respoke client instance and invokes the "connect()" method, the client establishes a web socket connection to the Respoke service.
 We keep track of the number of web sockets connected using your Respoke account.